coburnicus/jeffcoburn.com/posts/2022/what-goes-in-my-bag.md

   - uses
 layout: layouts/post.njk
 ---
-It might surprise no one that I can be little particular about my gear for traveling.
+It might surprise absolutely nobody that I can be little particular about my gear for traveling.
 So today I'll dive a bit into how I packed for a recent 4 day/3 Night, work trip with some socializing as well.
 I don't do *businessing* or anything the requires a proper suit.
 But I try to look decent, and ready for everything a trip could hold in store.
 I pack in one backpack, which is carry-on.
 So everything that follows is either on me or in that bag.
 I value:
  - things that can be re-worn,
  - are packable,
  - and work in inclement weather.